modular/modular/KGEN/docs/public/get-started.md

 1. [Sign up for access to the Mojo Playground](https://www.modular.com/get-started/).

-    You’ll immediately receive an email to acknowledge your request, but we're gradually rolling out access, so please be patient.

 2. When you receive access, [log in to the Mojo Playground](https://playground.modular.com) using the email address you provided in the above form.